KickItLikeShika/ignite-high-level-api-experiments/README.md

 - Used `train_engine` and `val_engine` as attributes.
 - Added 4 methods for handlers.
 (2 for training and 2 for validation).
 - Handled validation and setting data for validation via adding bool arg `train` in `set_data` method.

+## Seventh Approach
+After our previous experimentations, we realized how hard it is to find the generic and powerful solution  we are looking for, we have decided to implement and API similar to an existing solution, then modify it and make it cover all the feautres we want.
+So this approach is inspired from Argus API implementation with our touches.
+- Used `train_engine` and `val_engine` as attributes.
+- Covered DDP via a separated method `set_distributed_config`.
+- Handlers and metrics are feeded to the API via `fit()` and `validate()` methods, not separated methods.
+- The data is also gived to the API via `fit()` and `validate()`, not with `set_data()` methods.

 ## Chosen approach
 We at PyTorch-Ignite didn't find the proper solution yet.